Fischer (crater)

 Apollo 16 image of interior of Mendeleev.
 Fischer is above center, and Richards is in upper left.
 Harden is in lower right.
 Benedict is along bottom edge.

-Fischer is a lunar impact crater that lies in the northeastern part of the interior floor of the huge walled plain Mendeleev.
+Fischer is a lunar impact crater that lies in the northeastern part of the interior floor of Mendeleev, a huge walled plain.
 This feature is located on the far side of the Moon relative to the Earth, and can only be viewed from a spacecraft.

 This crater has a slender, circular rim and an interior that has the same low albedo as the surrounding floor.
 There is a smaller impact crater within the interior, adjacent to the northwestern inner wall.
 The rim and the floor of Fischer are pitted by several tiny craterlets.

+The name of the crater is said to be in honor of two German Nobel Prize in Chemistry laureates: Emil Fischer and Hans Fischer.